actum/gulp-dev-stack/README.md

   - #### yarn.lock

     [Yarn](https://yarnpkg.com/) manifest.
-Automatically generated with change of `node_modules` or `package.json`.
+Automatically generated with change of `node_modules` or `package.json` if working with Yarn.
 Holds information about which versions of each dependency were installed in order to get consistent installs across machines.

     [Further info](https://yarnpkg.com/lang/en/docs/yarn-lock/)